 Soon the sale will start

 The holiday homes will go on sale in mid-September through Van de Ven Bouw en Ontwikkeling (a VolkerWessels company).
-The plan is for the first guests to be welcomed to the park at the end of 2019.
+The plan is for the first guests to be welcomed to the park in the summer of 2020.
 The park will be awarded a Green Key Gold certificate as soon as it opens.
 This will be in recognition of the resort’s excellence in terms of sustainability, as evidenced by the separation of waste and the use of solar panels and LED lighting.

 We use Google Analytics to measure traffic on our website.
 This gives us insight into how visitors use our website and allows us to improve the website.